EVERYTHING YOU NEED TO KNOW ABOUT SOAP

 Unfortunately, these days in Europe much of what is sold as “Castile” or “Marseille Soap”, has Palm oil added to it or is even mostly made from Palm Oil!

-* Waterlife and VALOR soaps contain a blend of around 72-76% Organic Olive Oil with added Cold pressed Organic Coconut Oil (from a single island plantation in Fiji, of wild grown coconuts) plus additions of Certified Organic Castor Bean, Shea Butter, Cocoa Butter and Australian cold pressed Avocado Oil.
+* VALOR soaps contain a blend of around 72-76% Organic Olive Oil with added Cold pressed Organic Coconut Oil (from a single island plantation in Fiji, of wild grown coconuts) plus additions of Certified Organic Castor Bean, Shea Butter, Cocoa Butter and Australian cold pressed Avocado Oil.
 Every recipe has slightly different ingredients and qualities of course.
 Our formulas provide a soap that is gentle on skin and the environment…oh, and it lathers beautifully and lasts as well!

 BEHIND THE SCENES… a few FACTS ABOUT SOAP.